AI-DS-Projects/HMMTagger/README.md

 (hmm-tagger) hmm-tagger/ $ jupyter notebook
 ```

 Depending on your system settings, Jupyter will either open a browser window, or the terminal will print a URL with a security token.
 If the terminal prints a URL, simply copy the URL and paste it into a browser window to load the Jupyter browser.
-Once you load the Jupyter browser, select the project notebook (HMM tagger.ipynb) and follow the instructions inside to complete the project.
+Once you load the Jupyter browser, select the project notebook (HMM tagger.ipynb)

-See below for project submission instructions.